 The studies summarize several consistent trends:

-1. Decline in Diversity
+1. Decrease in Diversity

-2. Decline in Beneficial Bacteria
+2. Decrease in Beneficial Bacteria

 Several beneficial species consistently decrease with age: